- Class A and Class B cemetery trusts may apply to the department for a cemetery grant.

 - Cemetery grants are intended for use where cemetery trusts do not have funds available for the required expenditure.

 - Cemetery grant applications are assessed twice a year in March and November.

-Alert: The current cemetery grant round closes 30 November 2021.
+The current cemetery grant round closes on 31 March 2023.

 To apply for a grant, a cemetery trust must submit a completed grant application form before work commences.
 The department will not reimburse trusts that have expended funds in anticipation of receipt of a grant.